LLMs Process Lists With General Filter Heads: Limitations

 \paragraph{LM Coverage.}

-We identified filter heads in Llama-70B and Gemma-27B models.
-The fact that we were able to identify similar mechanisms in two models of different sizes, from different families, trained on different datasets echos the idea of Evolutionary Convergence from \cite{morris2006evolutionary}: distantly related organisms (e.g. vertibrate and cephalopods) independently evolve similar adaptations (e.g. eyes) in response to similar environmental pressure.
+We identified filter heads in Llama-70B, Llama-8B, Gemma-27B, and Gemma-9B models.
+The fact that we were able to identify similar mechanisms in four models of different sizes, from different families, trained on different datasets echoes the idea of Evolutionary Convergence from \cite{morris2006evolutionary}: distantly related organisms (e.g. vertebrate and cephalopods) independently evolve similar adaptations (e.g. eyes) in response to similar environmental pressure.

 However, such convergence is not guaranteed across all LMs.
 Notably, findings from \cite{zhong2023clock} suggest that identical architectures trained on different datasets can potentially develop different implementations for the same operation.
 LMs from other families may develop a mechanism that does not make use of such filter heads.
 Additionally, we restrict our analysis to fairly larger LMs.
-It is possible that smaller LMs, where parameter constraints might enforce higher head-level superposition, entangle the predicate representation may get entangled with other unrelated stuff in the query states.
+It is possible that smaller LMs, where parameter constraints might enforce higher head-level superposition, the predicate representation may get entangled with other unrelated stuff in the query states.
 Therefore, we might not see the distinct head-level causal role of filter heads we get in larger LMs.

 \paragraph{Implementation.} Our tasks are designed such that we can determine whether an answer is correct based on what the LM predicts as the next token.
 While curating a prompt we ensure that none of the items share a first token with each other.
 In all of our experiments we also ensure that the answer of the source prompt, destination prompt, and the target answer of the transported predicate are all different, in order to ensure that patching does not merely copy over the answer.
 However, this choice of validating with only the first predicted token has potentially restricted us from exploring other tasks that have a similar filter-reduce pattern of operation.
-Most of the causality scores we report in this paper were calculated on a single trial with a 512 examples sampled randomly.
-It is possible that these scores will change slightly on a different trial.
+Most of the causality scores we report in this paper were calculated on a single trial with 512 examples sampled randomly.
+It is possible that these scores would change slightly on a different trial.